CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 ## The Drag-and-Drop Topology Builder

-One way to create fully custom simulations is with the built-in topology builder.
-It provides a drag-and-drop editor to design any custom network.
+One way to create fully custom simulations is with the built-in topology builder, which provides a drag-and-drop editor to design any custom network.
 To get started, navigate to [https://air.nvidia.com/simulations](https://air.nvidia.com/simulations).

 1. Select **Create Simulation**.
-2. Give your simulation a name.
+2. Provide a name for your simulation.
 3. Select **Blank Canvas** as the type.
 4. (Optional) Assign the simulation to an [Organization](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
 5. (Optional) Add a [ZTP script](#ztp-scripts) to the simulation.
    1. Toggle on the **Apply ZTP Template** button.
    2. Enter your ZTP script.
 A default script is prefilled to help get you started.
 6. Click **Create**.

 {{<img src="/images/guides/nvidia-air/CreateSimulation.png" alt="" width="800px">}}